Our Top 5 Autumn Walks

 Other resident species such as Bearded Tits flock together, they stay active during autumn and seek refuge in the shelter of more covered reedbeds and are usually seen flying rapidly across the top of a reedbed.
 Males have black ‘moustaches’ rather than ‘beards’, despite it’s name.
 They are sociable and noisy, their ‘ping’ calls often being the first clue to their presence.
 They change their diet from insects during the spring and summer, to seeds allowing them to survive in the reeds all year round.
 You may even be lucky enough to spot a flash of a Grey Heron or the striking blue of a kingfisher.

 In late autumn and winter, hundreds of ducks, including teals, gadwalls and shovelers, feed in the reedbed pools.
 The resident bitterns are joined by visitors from the continent, and may be seen flying over the reeds.
 Look out for Chinese water deer, a non-native species, introduced deliberately and accidentally from collections during the early 20th century, at home in the wet marshes similar to it’s natural habitats in the east.
 Spot the recently restored steam engine house and chimney, towering over you, it is hard to miss on the woodland trail.
-More information on the different trails around the reserve, ranging from 0.5 -2.5 miles long, can be downloaded here.
+More information on the different trails around the reserve, ranging from 0.5 -2.5 miles long, can be found on the RSPB website here.
 Want to learn a more about the lesser known world of reptiles at Strumpshaw?
 Check out this tour by A Shot of wildlife on their YouTube channel.

 The arrival of Autumn also means colder weather and muddier walking conditions.
 Be prepared before you venture out this season, dress appropriately, take suitable provisions and a route map with you.
 If you do not have a mobile phone to hand, let someone know where you are going.
 Be respectful of wildlife, take care around livestock and take your litter home with you.
 If in doubt check out the Countryside Code.